I Am Not a Human Being II

 I Am Not a Human Being II is the tenth studio album by American rapper Lil Wayne.
-It was released on March 26, 2013, by Young Money Entertainment, Cash Money Records and Republic Records.Recording sessions took place during 2006 to 2012, with Lil Wayne serving as the records executive producers, alongside Ronald "Slim" Williams and Birdman, who enlisted a wide variety of record producers such as Cool & Dre, Mike Will Made It, David Banner, T-Minus, Diplo, Juicy J and Street Runner, among others.
+It was released on March 26, 2013, by Young Money Entertainment, Cash Money Records and Republic Records.
+Recording sessions took place during 2006 to 2012, with Lil Wayne serving as the records executive producers, alongside Ronald "Slim" Williams and Birdman, who enlisted a wide variety of record producers such as Cool & Dre, Mike Will Made It, David Banner, T-Minus, Diplo, Juicy J and Street Runner, among others.
 The album serves as the sequel to I Am Not a Human Being (2010), incorporating the elements of these hip hop styles.
 The album was supported by three singles: "No Worries" featuring Detail, "Love Me" featuring Drake and Future, and "Rich As Fuck" featuring 2 Chainz; the latter of which peaked at numbers 29, 9 and 38 respectively, on the US Billboard Hot 100.
 It was the last album Lil Wayne released under Cash Money Records.

 I Am Not a Human Being II was included as one of the multiples on "Most Anticipated Albums of 2013" lists.
 However, upon its release, the album received generally mixed reviews from music critics, who criticized its production and panned Wayne's lyrics.
 The album debuted at number two on the US Billboard 200, selling 217,000 copies in its first week.
 In September 2020, the album was certified double platinum by the Recording Industry Association of America (RIAA).

 Background

-In January 2012, Birdman confirmed that the production is underway for the sequel to Lil Wayne's eighth album, I Am Not a Human Being (2010), titled I Am Not a Human Being II.
-Wayne later announced to MTV that he completed the album, while putting even greater attention to the quality control than its predecessor, and he said that he had to "rushed" it to the finish from the original project before serving his time in jail after his sentence for the illegal possession of a weapon.
+In January 2012, Birdman confirmed that the production was underway for the sequel to Lil Wayne's eighth album, I Am Not a Human Being (2010), titled I Am Not a Human Being II.
+Wayne later announced to MTV that he completed the album, while putting even greater attention to the quality control than its predecessor, and he said that he had to "rush" it to the finish from the original project before serving his time in jail after his sentence for the illegal possession of a weapon.
 I Am Not a Human Being II contains some of the unused materials from the earlier recording sessions that took place for Tha Carter III and IV.
 It was first originally planned for the fall 2012 release, but it was delayed until stating the release for February 19, 2013, I Am Not a Human Being II was eventually announced to be released on March 26.
 In January 2013, the album was included as one of the multiples on "Most Anticipated Albums of 2013" lists, such as the one by MTV and was on the twelfth place on the XXL's list.